tf2164/commandline-game-py/README.md

+Welcome to my Python Command Line game!

+My name is Tyra Fair

 # instructions

-Hosted version coming soon!
+Hosted version coming!

 Untill then...
-To play
+To play in VS Code

 download zip
 open it